Tips for Teaching Assistants: Making a positive first impression

 Making a great first impression on colleagues and the senior leadership team will help advance your teaching career, whether you’re completing a short-term or long-term role.
 Not only will you enjoy working in the school more, but it also may lead to job requests in the future!

-Since registering with Zen, I’ve tried and tested these three valuable techniques to make a good and lasting first impression in new schools as a supply teaching assistant.
+Since registering with Zen, I’ve tried and tested these three valuable techniques to make a good and lasting first impression in new schools as a Teaching Assistant.

 1. Treat every placement like a job trial

-You never know how long you’re going to be at a school on supply; one day can easily become ten if they like you enough.
+You never know how long you’re going to be at a school; one day can easily become ten if they like you enough.
 I treat every placement like a long-term placement trial.
 Every role is an opportunity to make a positive step forward in your career, so act like it!

 On a trial day, make an effort to dress smartly, be on time, be prepared with a notebook and pen and have questions for the senior leadership team.